 Promotion of the ASN Program/Off-site Clinics

 Provider sites that are enrolled in the ASN Program may promote the availability of these vaccines to potential clients.
 Additionally, providers may conduct off-site, mobile vaccination clinics that offer ASN Program vaccine, as long as the following requirements are met:

 - Vaccines are only offered to uninsured adults.

-- The official Adult Eligibility Screening Record (Publication EF11-12842) must be used to screen all clients prior to vaccination and the forms shall be kept on record for a period of five years.
+- The official Adult Eligibility Screening Record (Publication EF11-12842) must be used to screen all clients prior to vaccination.
+The forms shall be kept on record for five years.
 Publications may be downloaded from the Forms and Publications page of this website.